nalsalam/race-shares/README.md

-# Race Shares
+# Race Shares (v 2.0)

 Periodically, the Census Bureau produces projections of the population by sex, age, race, and origin.

-Here I am interested in calculating what those projections imply for the share of the population that is white non-Hispanic, black non-Hispanic, Hispanic, and other now and into the future.
-Furthermore, I am interested in seeing how much those implied shares in Census' most recent projections have changed since it previous projection.
+Here I am interested in calculating what those projections imply for the share of the population that is White non-Hispanic, Black non-Hispanic, Hispanic, and Asian and Other recently and into the future.

+The Census Bureau population projections in 2014, 2017, and 2023.
+The shiny app shows that the projected race-origin shares did not change across these releases.